matheus-cal/k8s-secret-cloner/README.md

 ---

-## Licenciamento
+## Licensing

-O Kubernetes Secret Cloner é licenciado sobre [GNU] General Public License v3.0.
+The Kubernetes Secret Cloner is licensed under [GNU] General Public License v3.0.

-Os contribuídores não garantem o funcionamento desta aplicação.
+The contributors do not guarantee the operation of this application.

 [GNU]: https://github.com/matheus-cal/k8s-secret-cloner/blob/main/LICENSE